 - Identify the overpayment

 - Send the employee the notice letter

-- Fill out the worksheet and submit to Payroll Office requesting a net calculation
+- Fill out the worksheet and submit to Payroll Office (as an Excel file) requesting a net calculation

 - Net calculations must be prepared by the Payroll Office.
 DO NOT attempt to calculate the amount due back.
 Federal regulations and other guidelines make some of the deductions and reductions unrecoverable.
 Each overpaid pay period requires individual analysis.
 This calculation process takes time.
 Allow 2-4 weeks for processing.
 The Payroll Coordinator will be notified when the calculation is complete.